junxit/us-congress-code/title-45/chapter-9/sec-231i.md

 ### References in Text

 The Railroad Unemployment Insurance Act, referred to in subsecs. (a) and (c), is act June 25, 1938, ch.
 680, 52 Stat.
-1094, as amended, which is classified principally to chapter 11 (§ 351 et seq.) of this title.
+1094, which is classified principally to chapter 11 (§ 351 et seq.) of this title.
 For complete classification of this Act to the Code, see section 367 of this title and Tables.
 The Social Security Act, referred to in subsec. (a), is act Aug.
 14, 1935, ch.
 531, 49 Stat.
-620, as amended.
-Title II of the Social Security Act is classified generally to subchapter II (§ 401 et seq.) of chapter 7 of Title 42, The Public Health and Welfare.
+620. Title II of the Social Security Act is classified generally to subchapter II (§ 401 et seq.) of chapter 7 of Title 42, The Public Health and Welfare.
 For complete classification of this Act to the Code, see section 1305 of Title 42 and Tables.

 ### Amendments